jTucker583/jTucker583/README.md

-- 👋 Hi, I’m @jTucker583
+#Hi.
+I'm Jake Tucker
-- 👀 I’m a computer science major and the University of Colorado.
+I'm a CS major at the University of Colorado, Boulder, with minors in Data Science and Computer Engineering.

-- 🌱 I’m currently learning the basics of C++, and how to get around and use Github.
+I'm involved in a couple of organizations, mostly focusing on robotics work.